We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 While it can be used on multiple parts of your body, customers note that it’s particularly useful for massaging longer muscles in the legs and back.

-Bottom line: an affordable kit that’s great for travel
+- Bottom line: a total body kit that’s great for travel

 Looking for a comprehensive set of manual release tools?
-The TriggerPoint Performance Collection provides an excellent value.
+The TriggerPoint Performance Collection provides a range of options.

 The kit includes five myofascial release tools: